Is Sidemount Diving Technical Diving?

 Anything beyond the bare minimum is considered ‘technical’

-For some recreational divers (and instructors), anything beyond simplistically flinging on a basic jacket BCD is considered to be technical in nature.
-These tend to be the same divers who express a belief that robust fundamental diving skills (precision buoyancy, horizontal trim, and efficient propulsion) are also “technical diving”.
-In short, anything beyond the most basic training and knowledge provided on an Open Water course is knee-jerk dismissed as being too complex and advanced for a recreational-level diver.
+For some recreational divers (and instructors), anything beyond simplistically flinging on a basic jacket BCD is considered to be technical.
+These tend to be the same divers who express a belief that robust fundamental diving skills are also “technical diving”.

 Snobbery and elitism

-Where I have observed technical or cave divers suggesting that sidemount is only applicable at tech levels, there is little justification to substantiate the opinion.
-Those divers are fully aware that sidemount is a popularly taught recreational diving specialty, but dismiss it as a passing fad.
-It is over a decade since sidemount went mainstream, and the “passing fad” criticism should be laid to rest: it was incorrect.
+I have observed technical or cave divers suggesting that sidemount is only applicable at tech levels.
+However, there is little justification to substantiate the opinion.
+Those divers are fully aware that sidemount is a popular recreational diving specialty, but dismiss it as a passing fad.

 Masking gaps in their dive knowledge

-It’s sad to say, but some divers (and instructors) will dismiss, belittle or disinform others to mask deficits in their own knowledge and capabilities.
-Ego-defensive behavior can be to blame as some divers simply loathe to admit that they don’t know, or cannot do, something.
-I have heard recreational diving instructors telling divers that sidemount is technical diving purely to mask and deflect from their own ignorance on the topic.
-It’s sad, but it happens.
+It’s sad to say, some divers (and instructors) will disinform others to mask deficits in their own knowledge and capabilities.
+Ego-defensive behavior can be to blame.
+Sadly, some divers simply loathe to admit that they don’t know, or cannot do, something.

 Sidemount is not consistent with a driving philosophy